Variance propagation for density surface models: Discussion

 \section{Discussion}

-We have shown how to \textit{(i)} propagate uncertainty from detectability models to the spatial models for a particular class of detection function (i.e., those without individual-level covariates) and \textit{(ii)} include group size as a covariate in the detection function while still being able to propagate uncertainty and address spatial variation in group size.
-These methods are implemented in the \texttt{dsm} package for R but can be implemented in any standard GAM fitting software.
-We also have reiterated the issues with using bootstraps for estimating uncertainty in random effects models, a model class that includes DSMs.
-It is straightforward to apply our group size approach to covariates which affect detectability and vary in space, but do not directly affect abundance; e.g., behaviour: if feeding groups are less conspicuous (by being underwater) than resting groups (at the surface) of similar size, and feeding is more prevalent in some parts of the surveyed area.
-A major advantage of this approach over simple (or complex) stratification schemes is that we are now sharing information between the levels of our categorized variable, this makes the results less sensitive to over specifying the number of categories, as the model will shrink back towards the simpler model in the absence of strongly informative data.
+\textit{\emph{Combining the uncertainty from detection functions with that from spatial models has been a challenging problem for point and line transect analysis, requiring either complicated bespoke software that combines two model components, or ad hoc approaches that lack statistical justification.
+In this paper, we have demonstrated a simple, flexible, and statistically sound method that can (i) }}propagate uncertainty from detectability models to the spatial models for a particular class of detection function (i.e., those without individual-level covariates)\textit{\emph{ and (ii)}}\emph{ }include group size as a covariate in the detection function while still being able to propagate uncertainty and address spatial variation in group size\textit{\emph{.
+Our methods are implemented in}}\textit{ }the \texttt{dsm} package for R but can be implemented in any standard GAM fitting software.

+It is straightforward to apply our factor-smooth approach group size more generally to individual-level covariates which affect detectability and vary in space, but do not directly affect \textit{\emph{abundance, such as observable behaviour.
+For example, feeding groups might be more (or less) conspicuous than resting groups, and the proportion feeding\slash resting may vary across the surveyed region.
+Unless detectability is included in the analysis, biased abundance estimates could result, especially when survey coverage is non-uniform; and there has been no simple way until now to include such effects in the spatial model.}} A major advantage of our approach over simple (or complex) stratification schemes is that we are now sharing information between the levels of our categorized variable.
+This makes the results less sensitive to over-specifying the number of categories, as the model will shrink back towards the simpler model in the absence of strongly informative data.
+We also note that the factor-smooth approach could be applied to all smooth terms in the GAM, allowing for a very flexible model.
+This would be appropriate only if it was reasonable that all smooths vary according to the detectability covariate (e.g., feeding behaviour in our harbour porpoise example might depend on both space and depth).